jundalisay/superblist/content/en/research/indian/gospel/chapter-04c.md

 He talked with the devotees in great delight.
 With a radiant smile lighting his face, and his eyes fixed on Narendra, he was giving them various spiritual teachings, interspersing these with incidents from his own life.

+{{< l a="Ramakrishna" >}}
-MASTER: "After I had experienced samādhi, my mind craved intensely to hear only about God.
+After I had experienced samādhi, my mind craved intensely to hear only about God.
 I would always search for places where they were reciting or explaining the sacred books, such as the Bhagavata, the Mahabharata, and the Adhyātma Rāmāyana.
 I used to go to Krishnakishore to hear him read the Adhyātma Rāmāyana.
+{{< /l >}}

 ## Krishnakishore's faith

 What tremendous faith Krishnakishore had!
 Once, while at Vrindāvan, he felt thirsty and went to a well.
 Near it he saw a man standing.
 On being asked to draw a little water for him, the man said: 'I belong to a low caste, sir.
 You are a brahmin.
 How can I draw water for you?'

+{{< r a="Krishnakishore" >}}
-Krishnakishore said: 'Take the name of Śiva.
+Take the name of Śiva.
 By repeating His holy name you will make yourself pure.'
+{{< /r >}}

 The low-caste man did as he was told, and Krishnakishore, orthodox brahmin that he was, drank that water.
 What tremendous faith!

 Once a holy man came to the bank of the Ganges and lived near the bathing-ghat at Ariadaha, not far from Dakshineswar.
 We thought of paying him a visit.

+{{< l a="Ramakrishna" >}}
-I said to Haladhāri: 'Krishnakishore and I are going to see a holy man.
+(To Haladhāri) 'Krishnakishore and I are going to see a holy man.
 Will you come with us?'
+{{< /l >}}

+{{< r a="Haladhāri" >}}
-Haladhāri replied, 'What is the use of seeing a mere human body, which is no better than a cage of clay?'
+What is the use of seeing a mere human body, which is no better than a cage of clay?'
+{{< /r >}}

 Haladhāri was a student of the Gita and Vedanta philosophy, and therefore referred to the holy man as a mere 'cage of clay'.
 I repeated this to Krishnakishore.
+With great anger he said:

+{{< r a="Krishnakishore" >}}
-With great anger he said: 'How impudent of Haladhāri to make such a remark!
+'How impudent of Haladhāri to make such a remark!
 How can he ridicule as a "cage of clay" the body of a man who constantly thinks of God, who meditates on Rama, and has renounced all for the sake of the Lord?
 Doesn't he know that such a man is the embodiment of Spirit?'
+{{< /r >}}

 He was so upset by Haladhāri's remarks that he would turn his face away from him whenever he met him in the temple garden, and stopped speaking to him.

 Once Krishnakishore asked me, 'Why have you cast off the sacred thread?'
 In those days of God-vision I felt as if I were passing through the great storm of Āświn, and everything had blown away from me.

 No trace of my old self was left.
 I lost all consciousness of the world.
 I could hardly keep my cloth on my body, not to speak of the sacred thread!
 I said to Krishnakishore, 'Ah, you will understand if you ever happen to be as intoxicated with God as I was.'

 It actually came to pass.
 He too passed through a God-intoxicated state, when he would repeat only the word 'Om' and shut himself up alone in his room.
 His relatives thought he was actually mad, and called in a physician.
 Ram Kaviraj of Natagore came to see him.